 Why you May Need Upwork Alternatives

-Secondly, we are increasingly hearing from people who aren’t managing to get accepted for Upwork.
+Secondly, we increasingly hear from people who aren’t managing to get accepted for Upwork, receiving the dreaded “Upwork profile not approved” email.

 This isn’t necessarily a reflection on the quality of a new Upwork profile.
 It’s just that – at times – the site is oversubscribed with a particular type of freelancer.
 We’ve heard from several perfectly credible writers turned away recently, for example.